Anso005/Ventura-Opencore-EFI-Dell-Latitude-E7490/README.md

 - Intel UHD 620 Graphics
 - Samsung SSD 970 EVO 256gb(can also be used with other configuration of storage i.e 500gb, 1000gb etc)
 - Intel Dual-Band Wireless-AC 8265
+  #### Note:
+  To use internet you need to install Helliport.dmg in your system and add it in login items.
+  Download it from official repository: https://github.com/OpenIntelWireless/HeliPort/releases/tag/v1.4.1

 ## Confirm working
 1) Loudspeaker